Battle of Norton St Philip

 In five weeks time it will be the 335th anniversary of the Battle of Norton St Philip.
 A “loyalist” detachment under Feversham was beaten back in poor order by “rebels” under the command of the Duke of Monmouth.

 As if in anticipation, residents have today good cause to welcome another victory against an incursion from outside.
-This time the local plan, prepared by the community, was challenged by a developer, Lochailort, a company based in the home counties.
+This time the Neighbourhood Plan, prepared by the community, was challenged by a developer, Lochailort, a company based in the home counties.
+That led to the plan going for judicial review.

 Lochailort is the developer of the Fortescue Fields scheme in the village.
 The company has sought over a number of years to extend that development.